Hostile

 North Carolina

-North Carolina has enacted a twelve-week abortion ban, including additional burdensome restrictions, which took effect July 1, 2023.
+North Carolina is enforcing a twelve-week abortion ban, including additional burdensome restrictions, which took effect July 1, 2023.
 Although the current governor is supportive of abortion rights, the legislature is hostile to abortion.

 State Legal Details